microsoft/botframework-cli/packages/dialog/README.md

   PATTERNS  Any number of glob regex patterns to match .csproj, .nuspec or package.json files.

 OPTIONS
+  -c, --checkOnly        Check and do not write files.
   -h, --help             show CLI help
   -o, --output=output    Output path and filename for merged .schema and .uischema.
 Defaults to first project name.
   -s, --schema=schema    Path to merged .schema file to use if merging .uischema only.
   -v, --verbose          Show verbose logging of files as they are processed.
-  --extension=extension  [default: .dialog,.lg,.lu,.schema,.qna,.uischema] Extension to include as a resource for C#.
+  --extension=extension  [default: .dialog,.lg,.lu,.schema,.qna,.uischema] Extension to include as a resource.

   --imports=imports      Output path for imported assets.
 Defaults to the directory of --out with an ImportedAssets
                          directory.